tarasmatsyk/tarasmatsyk.com/content/posts/2-how-to-version-pytorch-models.md

 If you are about to use your own repo (and you are if you got here), just setup a repo with a `hubconf.py` file in it.
 An example can be found in [pytorch/vision](https://github.com/pytorch/vision)

-A content of `hubconf.py` is a declaration of your models with a link to downloadable file (model weights) in it.
+A content of `hubconf.py` is a declaration of your models with a link to the downloadable file (model weights) in it.
 An above example would look like:
 ```python
 import torch.utils.model_zoo as model_zoo